 ROP screening calculator

-This Excel calculator is designed to help you plan timing of first ROP screening appointment for eligible babies based on the new screening guideline published in March 2022.
-You can download the calculator below.
+Our Excel calculator is designed to help you plan timing of first retinopathy of prematurity (ROP) screening appointment for eligible babies.
+This is based on the ROP screening guideline (2022).

 Audit measures from previous years

-The full data dictionary for the 2021 data year was published in November 2022 and can be downloaded below
+The full data dictionary for the 2022 reporting year was published in February 2023.
+The full data dictionary for the 2021 reporting year was published in November 2022.